Brown Butter Hummingbird Cake

 - 4 ounces (8 tablespoons) unsalted butter

-- 1 cup mashed banana (about 2 large)
+- 1 cup mashed banana about 3 medium

 - ½ cup sweetened shredded coconut